 There’s one more option available if you want to reach users with a message that doesn’t fit the timing or content rules of Facebook’s tags.
 With sponsored messaging, you can reengage users from the past who haven’t interacted with your bot recently.
 The 24-hour rule doesn’t apply to these messages, and you have the freedom to include promotional content, too.

 While the tagged messages mentioned earlier are free for your business to send, sponsored messages require payment just like Facebook ads.
-Check out our blog post Sponsored Messages 101 to learn everything you need to know about creating, sending, and optimizing this ad type.
+Learn how to send a sponsored message.

 ❗Note: Messenger adjusted their policies on December 16, 2020 in response to new EU privacy laws.
 From that date forward, some bots will not be able to send sponsored messages.
 Check our guide to find out if this applies to your chatbot.